 So government business resumed after 11 months of deadlock.
 But Rajoy heads a minority government and is under pressure to speed up a string of financial and social reforms and take action against alleged endemic corruption within the PP. Rajoy himself has been called as a witness in a corruption trial involving PP parliamentarians.

 It all amounts to a messy political scenario, and commentators believe the PP might consider calling a new election as early as this month, which would be constitutionally possible.

 Electorally bruised Spaniards might find some relief in the thought that in July, King Felipe and Princess Letizia are to make the first state visit to the UK by a Spanish monarch for 31 years – just ahead of President Trump.

-Robert Hart was a correspondent and regional editor for Reuters for more than 35 years, reporting on the Vietnam war, West Germany during Chancellor Willy Brandt’s Ostpolitik and as bureau chief in Spain for five years in the 1990s.
+Robert Hart was a correspondent and regional editor for Reuters for more than 35 years, reporting on the Vietnam War, West Germany during Chancellor Willy Brandt’s Ostpolitik and as bureau chief in Spain for five years in the 1990s.
 In between he was Asian News Editor based in Singapore and Latin America Editor, based in Buenos Aires during the military “dirty war” of the late 1970s.
-Since retiring he has worked as a consultant in journalism and media trainer for the Thomson Reuters Foundation.
+You can read Hart’s recollections about his assignment to Vietnam in our series on the 1960s.